 At the invitation of H3K curator, Sabine Himmelsbach, we’ll therefore present the work that has been realized so far, half-way through our research process.

 This will consist for large parts in video documentation and few artifacts, including some new ones (“Tools” oriented).
 We will use this material later on the I&IC website to fully document the current state of our work.
+We’ve prepared some “automated documentation” based on our blog.
+Here’s a sneak peak about the first one about the overall project:

 The opening of the exhibition Poetics & Politics of Data will be tomorrow at 7pm, at H3K (Dreispitz neighborhood in Basel), the show will then last until end of August.